 2 days in Riga itinerary

 I want you to start your day early and visit The Freedom Monument.
 It symbolizes Latvian statehood, national unity, and independence, and it was built with the money of residents to honor those who died during the Latvian War of Independence.
-During the day, you will see 2 guards protecting the monument – you can see a little parade at 9 am if the weather is good.

 On one side of the monument, you will see Bastejkalna Park.
 Take a walk on the canal and climb up to Bastion Hill.
 You will see a bridge covered with locks placed there by lovers.
 Here you can also rent a small boat and see the parks of Riga from the canal.